shauno/currency-converter/readme.md

         $ cp .env.example .env

     The `JSON_RATE_API_KEY` can be obtained with a free account from https://currencylayer.com.

+    I have used a free http://mailgun.com account for email sending, but you can configure emails using Laravels built in configuration as you require

     Please note, the `APP_KEY` can be set to a secure random value by running the `$ php artisan key:generate` command